 Adventure Kids.
 How Do You Grow an Adventurer?

-At a recent Night of Adventure, Kirstie and I stood in front of an audience of several hundred hard core adventurers, you know the kind that have cycled around the world or rowed across the Atlantic.
+At one of Alastair Humphrey’s famous Nights of Adventure, Kirstie and I stood in front of an audience of several hundred hard-core adventurers, you know the kind that have cycled around the world or rowed across the Atlantic.
 As part of the entertainment we were given six minutes to talk, in a format that allowed twenty slides to be shown for just twenty seconds each, a kind of adventure in speaking.
 We’ve never been first, furthest or fastest at anything, so wondered what we could we possibly say that would be of interest?
 And ended up with this personal view on the importance of growing young adventurers… adventure kids.

 How do you grow an adventurer?